kadena-io/hardhat-kadena-plugin/README.md

-# Hardhat Kadena Plugin Monorepo
+# Hardhat Kadena Chainweb Plugin Monorepo

 This repository contains the monorepo for the `hardhat-kadena` plugin, along with example projects demonstrating its usage in both JavaScript and TypeScript.